Apple’s newly released iOS 26.5 update supports end-to-end encryption for RCS messaging between iPhones and Android devices.

 With Monday’s release of iOS 26.5, Apple added end-to-end encryption to RCS messaging between iPhone and Android users, closing one of the biggest security gaps in cross-platform texting.

-Previously, conversations between iMessage and Android’s RCS system had modern features like high-resolution media sharing, typing indicators and read receipts, but they were not fully encrypted the way iMessage chats are.
+Previously, conversations between iMessage and Android’s RCS system offered modern features like high-resolution media sharing, typing indicators, and read receipts, but they were not fully encrypted the way iMessage chats are.

-And Sameer Samat, the head of Android at Google, noted via X, “Today, we’re starting to roll out end-to-end encryption for RCS messaging between Android and iPhone users!
+And Sameer Samat, the head of Android at Google, said on X, “Today, we’re starting to roll out end-to-end encryption for RCS messaging between Android and iPhone users!
 This cross-industry effort replaces outdated SMS with a more secure & private way to chat, no matter what phone you have.”

-Monday’s update uses the latest GSMA RCS Universal Profile standard to ensure that only the sender and recipient can read the contents of messages, with encrypted conversations marked by a lock icon in the Messages app.
+Monday’s update uses the latest GSMA RCS Universal Profile standard to ensure that only the sender and recipient can read message contents, with encrypted conversations marked by a lock icon in the Messages app.

-The security feature is enabled by default, though both users must have compatible software and supported carriers for encryption to activate.
+The security feature comes enabled by default, though both users must have compatible software and supported carriers for encryption to activate.

 Beyond iOS 26.5, iPhone users must be connected to a wireless carrier that supports this new feature.
-And the Android user must also be connected to a carrier that supports it.
+And the Android user must also be connected to a carrier that supports it and be using the latest version of Google Messages.

-Plus, Apple revealed the full list of other U.S. carriers that support end-to-end encryption for RCS messaging at this time:
+Apple revealed the full list of U.S. carriers that support end-to-end encryption for RCS messaging at this time:

 - Boost Mobile